KIA: Knowledge and Innovation Agenda

 The Agenda for CE is a living agenda.
 The understanding of reality changes and continuously new opportunities are identified.
 Therefore we keep a living record of items that could be a part of the Innovation Agenda for the Dutch Circular Economy.
 Such items will be added shortly.

-Here you will find the draft version of the Chem.I.KIA (in Dutch): the collected contribution of Holland Chemistry to the mission-driven innovation policy.
+Here you will find the Chem.I.KIA_2019 (in Dutch): the collected contribution of Holland Chemistry to the mission-driven innovation policy.
 This document has been prepared by the four disciplinary road map teams (programme councils) of Holland Chemistry, namely Chemistry of Advanced Materials, Chemical Conversion, Process Technology and Synthesis, Chemistry of Life and Chemical Nanotechnology and Devices.

 KIC 2020-2023 signed!
 Investments in innovation increased to € 4.9 billion in 2020